Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 I've spent the last eighteen months refactoring production codebases with AI assistance.
 Early on, I made every mistake: using Composer for one-line changes, using tab completion for architectural moves, prompting vaguely and hoping the model would figure it out.
 The results ranged from expensive (burning through $20 of credits on a single refactor) to dangerous (accepted diffs that broke type checking across fifteen files).

-• Agent mode workflows for large-scale migrations and pattern propagation
+.cursorrulesfiles that encode my project's constraints and prevent architectural drift - My Agent mode workflows for large-scale migrations and pattern propagation

-• Background agents and parallel editing strategies for monorepos
+- How I use background agents and parallel editing strategies for monorepos

 This is a spoke post in the AI Coding Assistants cluster.
 For the full comparison of Cursor against Claude Code, Google Antigravity, and OpenAI Codex, see the pillar post.
 For my daily handoff workflow between Cursor and Claude Code, see the May 3 workflow guide.